 How we do this:

-• We ask questions and invite collaboration to get young people thinking and discussing
+• Rather than lecturing, we ask questions and invite collaboration to get young people thinking and reflecting on the person they are

 • We work through real-life scenarios to engage critical thinking